The Morris L. Cohen Rare Book Collection

 Access to the Collection

 To see a list of our Rare Books, search the University Libraries online catalog using an EXPERT search: "wsl=BUFLA AND wcl=RBK".
-For another view, and for Rare Book materials that are not yet cataloged, search the Rare Books spreadsheet.
+For another view, and for Rare Book materials that are not yet cataloged, search the Rare Books inventory.